-When it comes to unique lodging, it doesn’t get any better than glamping in Ohio in a treehouse inspired by Treehouse Masters’ Pete Nelson.
-You’ll find this and more at The Mohicans located in the rolling hills of Glenmont, a short drive from Ohio’s Mohican State Park and Amish Country.
+When it comes to unique lodging, it doesn’t get any better than glamping at treehouses in Ohio that are inspired by Treehouse Masters’ Pete Nelson.
+You’ll find this adorable treehouse village tucked away amid the rolling hills of Glenmont, a short drive from Ohio’s Mohican State Park and Amish Country.
+With multiple treehouses to choose from, we know it can be overwhelming to choose which one will be best for you.
+That’s why we’re sharing our Old Pine Treehouse Review of The Mohicans Treehouse Village to help you determine which property is the best fit for you.

 My husband and I recently had the opportunity to spend the night in the Old Pine Treehouse at The Mohicans.
 I’ve never been more excited to stay anywhere, which may have been a combination of sleeping in a treehouse and because I’d been sick since October.
 We hadn’t traveled anywhere alone for several months.
 Whatever it was, I drove my husband crazy planning our getaway.